 Day 6: Husky safari, Sámi Siida Museum and Aurora dinner

-In our opinion a husky safari is a key element of any winter holiday and today after full tuition you will get to take control of a team of dogs and explore the trails on a safari lasting around one hour.
+In our opinion a husky safari is a key element of any winter holiday and today, after full tuition, you will get to take control of a team of dogs and explore the trails on a safari lasting around one hour.
 This is one of those family experiences that you will never forget.
 You will travel with two people per team and children will ride tucked up in the sled (it may be possible for older teenagers to drive the sled at the guide’s discretion).

 After enjoying lunch in the village of Inari, this afternoon you will head to the famous Sámi Siida Museum.
-We know that the word museum strikes fear into the hearts of many children but this place offers so much.
+We know that the word museum strikes fear into the hearts of many children, but this place offers so much.
 You’ll learn about the fascinating Sámi people, as well as the local wildlife and the Northern Lights.
 There’s also a great gift shop for some souvenir shopping.